rphv/bbb/README.md

 Not all stations record all weather attributes.

-If the target weather condition is met, a "falling pixel" animation is started on the LED bonnet.
-The number of falling pixels is determined by the difference between the target weather attribute value and the current conditions.
-In the default implementation, the number of falling pixels corresponds to the number of inches of new snow.

-If the target weather condition is not met, the display is turned off.

 A single illuminated pixel in the corner of the display indicates an error condition and signals a need to reboot.

 A rotating log `bbb.log` is written to the home directory.